Khalid-Analyst/Safari_Haven_Zoo_Project/README.md

 # Safari_Haven_Zoo_Project
 End-to-end data analytics project showcasing my skills.
 Utilized DBDiagram.com for database design, Mockaro.com for mock data, SSIS for data flow, SQL Server for database creation and reports, and Tableau for data visualization

 Purpose of the Project: This is an end-to-end data analytics project designed to showcase my  skills.
-I created a database design, generated realistic mock data, imported that data into SQL Server, created SQL reports to extract insights, and finally created reports in Tableau.
+I created a database design, generated realistic mock data, imported that data into SQL Server, created SQL reports to extract insights

 Technologies Used: I  used a variety of tools for this project: